 How to Resolve an Ethical Issue

 First, reach out to the CPA or CPA firm to resolve any differences.
 Use certified mail to document the attempts for resolution.
 If you don’t receive a response or the situation is not resolved, you can file an ethics complaint.

-You will need to file three separate complaints: One with the AICPA, one with the state CPA society, and one with the state professional licensing board.
+You may file three separate complaints depending on the organization and how egregious the complaint is: One with the state CPA society, one with the AICPA, and one with the state government entity.

 File With the AICPA

 Next, if the state does not file the case to the AICPA (often called the JEEP protocol), click on this AICPA link for instructions on how to file a complaint.

 Your letter of complaint should include the name and address of the firm and/or employee in question, an explanation of your complaint, and the steps you have taken to resolve the issue so far.

 The AICPA and state CPA societies can only investigate and discipline CPAs that are a member of that entity and the consequences will be limited at the membership level, which means there will be no punitive consequences.The state CPA society or AICPA will notify you if the CPA is not a member and no further action will be taken.

 File With the State Government Entity